-Data collected: All data is collected and recorded

-CVR determined: Assessment test and measurement expert analyzes data for the following parameters: CVR minimum of 1.00 and p=.05

-Final determination and discussion to take to faculty: Survey team meets, including assessment T and M expert and assessment coordinator and determines conclusions and final Survey inclusions.

-Continued: SOE input and vote: Information shared with all faculty for review, schedule Timelines and discussion times and vote.
-Strategies for Instrument Spring 2022 Design Survey Administration Survey administration will occur: Employer: each 3rd year starting on an even fall, Alumni: each 3rd year starting on an odd fall, Graduate: each semester Resources and The following College of Education faculty and staff are responsible for the Personnel implementation of this plan: Responsible Program Coordinator and Faculty of the M.Ed.
-Reading: --Dr. Denice Turner, ELA, M.Ed.
-Coordinator --Dr. Jarrett Moore, Graduate Research --Dr. Ryan Amys, Secondary Ed, Director Project Second -- Dr. Faye LaDuke Pelster, Reading --Dr. Brian Eberhard, Social Sciences, MSCI Director -- Dr. Rich Carriveau, Reading Capital: SOE Operating Budget Technology: EPP Website Assurance of Annual assessment reports by the SOE Assessment Committee, written and Data Quality verbal, will include summary of FA in aggregate for EPP and each program disaggregated.
+Progress check and creation of communications Contact all panel members who have not submitted responses reminding of the due date.
+If needed, bring in an alternate.
+Data collected: All data is collected and recorded CVR determined: Assessment test and measurement expert analyzes data for the following parameters: CVR minimum of 1.00 and p=.05 Final determination and discussion to take to faculty: Survey team meets, including assessment T and M expert and assessment coordinator and determines conclusions and final Survey inclusions.
+SOE input and vote: Information shared with all faculty for review, schedule discussion times and vote.
+Spring 2022 Survey Administration Survey administration will occur: Employer: each 3rd year starting on an even fall, Alumni: each 3rd year starting on an odd fall, Graduate: each semester Resources and Personnel Responsible The following College of Education faculty and staff are responsible for the implementation of this plan: Program Coordinator and Faculty of the M.Ed.
+Reading: Dr. Denice Turner, ELA, M.Ed.
+Coordinator Dr. Jarrett Moore, Graduate Research Dr. Ryan Amys, Secondary Ed, Director Project Second -Dr. Faye LaDuke Pelster, Reading -Dr. Brian Eberhard, Social Sciences, MSCI Director -Dr. Rich Carriveau, Reading CAEP Committee Chair Assessment Committee Chair Capital: SOE Operating Budget Technology: EPP Website Assurance of Data Quality Annual assessment reports by the SOE Assessment Committee, written and verbal, will include summary of FA in aggregate for EPP and each program disaggregated.
 Assessment retreat for discipline and EPP review and discussion Reports to be available through the Assessment Coordinator and Committee